Ceviche: History

+Proto-Ceviche

-Various explanations of the dish's origins exist, with Peruvian researchers favoring a pre-Hispanic origin.
-According to some historic sources from Peru, the Caral civilization that developed in central Peru between 3500 BC to 1800 BC has left evidence of the use and consumption of raw Peruvian anchovy with chili and salt, according to the investigations of archaeologist Ruth Shady.
-Another predecessor of ceviche originated among the Moche, a coastal civilization that began to flourish in present-day northern Peru nearly 2,000 years ago.
-The Moche used the fermented juice from the local banana passionfruit.
-Recent investigations further show that during the Inca Empire, fish was marinated with chicha, an Andean fermented beverage.
-Different chronicles also report that along the Incan coast before the arrival of Spaniards, fish was consumed with salt and ají.
+Before the arrival of Europeans, the ancient civilizations along the Pacific coast of South America practiced a form of "Proto-Ceviche".
+The term "Proto-Ceviche" refers to the historical predecessor of the modern version of the dish.
+These early versions of the dish relied on varying types of local acids and preservatives that were used long before the introduction of limes to the Andean region.
+Various explanations of the dish's origins exist, with Peruvian researchers and archaeological evidence strongly favoring a pre-Hispanic origin within coastal civilizations.
+According to some historic sources from Peru, the Caral civilization that developed in central Peru between 3500 BC to 1800 BC has left evidence of the use and consumption of raw Peruvian anchovy with chili and sea salt, according to the investigations of archaeologist Ruth Shady.
+Another theory is that ceviche originated among the Moche, a coastal civilization that began to flourish in present-day northern Peru nearly 2,000 years ago.
+The Moche used the fermented juice from the local banana passionfruit (known locally as tumbo) instead of lime or lemon juice which had not been introduced to the region until colonial times.
+Recent investigations further show that during the Inca Empire, fish was marinated with chicha, an Andean fermented corn beer.
+Different chronicles also report that along the Incan coast before the arrival of Spaniards, fish was consumed with sea salt and ají (South American chili peppers).
+Historical chronicles note that this type of "Proto-Ceviche" was a staple along the Incan Coast, highlighting a long standing tradition of consuming "acid-cooked" fish.

-The dish is popular in the Pacific coastal regions of western South America.
-The technique of macerating raw fish and meat in vinegar, citrus, and spices (escabeche) was brought to the Americas from Spain and is linked to the Muslim heritage in Spanish cuisine.
-However, archeological records suggest that something resembling ceviche may have been indigenous to western South America as early as 2,000 years ago.

-Nevertheless, some historians believe that ceviche originated during colonial times in present-day Peru and Ecuador.
-They propose that a predecessor to the dish was brought to the area by Andalusian women of Moorish background who accompanied the Conquistadors and that this dish eventually evolved into what is now considered ceviche.
-The Peruvian chef Gastón Acurio further explains that the dominant position that Lima held throughout four centuries as the capital of the Viceroyalty of Peru, which at one point included most of western South America, allowed for popular dishes such as ceviche to be brought to other administrative provinces in the region, and in time becoming local cuisine incorporating regional flavors and styles.

-National Geographic and Taste Atlas recognize the origin of ceviche in Peru.
-The Peruvian origin of the dish is supported by chefs including the Chilean Christopher Carpentier and the Spaniard Ferran Adrià, who in an interview stated, "Cebiche was born in Peru, and so the authentic and genuine [cebiche] is Peruvian."

-The first recipe for this dish was published by Manual Atanasio Fuentes in "The Guide of Lima."